Jutland: Geology

+Some circular depressions in Jutland may be remnants of collapsed pingos that developed during the Last Ice Age.
+The surface of southwest Jutland is dominated by sediments of the Saale glaciation, while deposits of the Weichselian glaciation form the surface layers in the northern and eastern Denmark.
+During the Saalian ice age, the ice sheet again reached Central Europe.
+Signs of another three glacial advances have been found in Denmark dating back to this period.
+The Saalian period left its mark on the landscape in West Jutland in the form of the so-called "hill islands" surrounded by melt water plains from the last ice age, the Weichselian period.

 History

 Jutland has historically been one of the three lands of Denmark, the other two being Scania and Zealand.
 Before that, according to Ptolemy, Jutland or the Cimbric Chersonese was the home of Teutons, Cimbri, and Charudes.

 Many Angles, Saxons and Jutes migrated from Continental Europe to Great Britain starting around 450 AD.
 The Angles gave their name to the new emerging kingdoms called England (i.e., "Angle-land").
 The Kingdom of Kent in south east England is associated with Jutish origins and migration, also attributed by Bede in the Ecclesiastical History.
 This is also supported by the archaeological record, with extensive Jutish finds in Kent from the fifth and sixth centuries.

 Saxons and Frisii migrated to the region in the early part of the Christian era.
 To protect themselves from invasion by the Christian Frankish emperors, beginning in the 5th century, the pagan Danes initiated the Danevirke, a defensive wall stretching from present-day Schleswig and inland halfway across the Jutland Peninsula.

 The pagan Saxons inhabited the southernmost part of the peninsula, adjoining the Baltic Sea, until the Saxon Wars in 772–804 in the Nordic Iron Age, when Charlemagne violently subdued them and forced them to be Christianised.
 Old Saxony was politically absorbed into the Carolingian Empire and Abodrites (or Obotrites), a group of Wendish Slavs who pledged allegiance to Charlemagne and who had for the most part converted to Christianity, were moved into the area to populate it.
 Old Saxony was later referred to as Holstein.

 In medieval times, Jutland was regulated by the Law Code of Jutland (Jyske Lov).
 This civic code covered the Danish part of the Jutland Peninsula, i.e., north of the Eider (river), Funen as well as Fehmarn.
-Part of this area are now in Germany.
+Part of this area is now in Germany.